It’s obvious that the need for daily internet access is here to stay and that this need will only continue to grow.

 - The Assistive Technology Industry Association (ATIA) is the global leader in assistive technology (AT) education and research and the premier organization for AT manufacturers, sellers and providers.

-- AAPD will advocate for policies that promote the development of universally designed technology, and that ensure affordable access to that technology, to support people with disabilities to live independently.
+- AAPD will advocate for policies that promote the development of universally designed technology and ensure affordable access to that technology, to support people with disabilities to live independently.

 Allconnect: Let us compare providers for you